contentment-org/design-kit/docs/DesignKitThemeProvider.md

 # DesignKitThemeProvider

 This is the root level theme provider component which can pass theme to its child component using `withTheme` higher order component from `styled-components`.
+You can also check storybook playground [here](https://contentment-org.github.io/design-kit/?path=/story/designkitthemeprovider--default)

 ## Sample